Miss Davenport - Year 6 teacher

 - Recapping the four operations (mental and written strategies).
 It is really important for your child to be fluent in adding and subtracting, as well as using long mulitplication and long division ; therefore we will be doing daily arithmetic practise of these key skills.

 - Multiplying and dividing by 10, 100, and 1000 by using a place value grid.
 We will also use this skill to help us when looking at measurement conversions.

 - Dividing the power of 10 from 1 hundredth to 10 million into 2, 4, 5 and 10 equal parts and read scales in relation to this

 - Securing more fluency in times tables facts including related division facts.
 Each week we will focus on a specific times tables and look at the multiplication and realted divsion facts as well as using these facts to help us with realted number families e.g. 2 x 2 helps us to calculate 2 x 20 and 2 x 200 as well as 2 x 0.2 and 2 x 0.02.

-Our topic for this term is evolution.
+Our topic for this half term term is electricity.
 Through class discussions and investigations children will be given the opportunity to: